turingschool/career-development-curriculum/module_one/storytelling_i.md

 * **Jeff Casimir, Executive Director:** "I remember really struggling when I first started learning about functional programming.
 At that point I had been writing code for 15 years.
 I started to see that the anxiety about not 'getting it' was actually preventing me from getting it.
 When I don't understand what I'm doing I like to copy, modify, create.
 I take something that I know works, from the web or a book or whatever, and just type that out and make it run.
 Then I start tweaking things.
 What if I rearrange two lines, change some numbers or values, that kind of thing.
 I think of it as 'pulling on' the code, seeing how it flexes and changes.
 Then I delete a chunk of the code and try to write it myself.
 I think one of my strengths in life and programming is a willingness to experiment.
 I prefer to move quickly and learn, even if it means making mistakes, rather than sitting and planning.
 When you're planning you're working with the information you have right now.
 When you experiment you have the opportunity to gain new perspective/data."

-**Discussion**:
+2-3 groups share out for the whole group.

+Now, let's dive into our own strengths and values a little more to explore how we utilize growth mindset and succeed over struggle as software developers.

+As we discuss values, we're talking about:
+* An enduring belief that a specific mode of conduct or end-state of existence is preferable over others.
+* A principle, standard, or quality considered worthwhile or desirable.
+* What drives our behavior and are directly related to job satisfaction and fulfillment.
+* We value some things more than others and these priorities affect the choices we make in life.

 **I Do:** Facilitator demonstrates how to complete the strengths and values activity.

 #### You Do
 You have 2 handouts:
 * A handout with 4 quadrants labeled with *Always Valued, Often Valued, Sometimes Valued,* and *Seldom Valued*
-* You get a stack of cards, each with a quality.
-Each person places each card in the quadrant they feel it belongs.
-Then you pick the top 5 and bottom 5.
-Then, for the top 5 values we assessed how we are currently experiencing that (some people did a :heavy_check_mark:-, :heavy_check_mark: , :heavy_check_mark: +, some did a scale of 1-5) and we talked about why we felt we were getting what we needed of it and what we felt was missing.
+* A handout listing different kinds of values.
+Pick 5 values for each of the 4 quadrants.

+*Think about how your Pairin Highest Virtue Class ("Lover of...") fits into your final selections.*

+Respond to these questions in your journal:
+* What are your top 5 values for Always Valued?
+* How do these values describe who you are?
+* How do these values describe your response to struggle?
+* What do these values tell you about your career as a software developer?

 ### Small Group Discussions
 Form groups of 3-4 people to discuss the following questions:

 * Why did you come to Turing?
-* Why will you succeed at Turing?
 * What helps you overcome challenges at Turing?
-*

-When you are building a relationship, what do you want to know about the other person?
-What do you notice first?
-Are you attracted to certain characteristics in others?

-* What assumptions do you make about other people based on their social identity?

-* What assumptions do you think other people make about you based on your social identity?

-5. If you were to see the identity maps of other people in your community coalition, how much do you think you would have in common with them?

-6. What are the areas that would probably be different?

-7. How does what I learn relate to how I work across boundaries?
+* Knowing your values, what kind of software developer do you believe you'll become?

 ### Whole Group Debrief/Synthesis
 Share out:
-*
+* How does what we've talked about today relate to your new career as a software developer?
+What did you learn about yourself?
+* Go back to the activity we did at the beginning of the session; as you look back over the two lists that you made, what do you notice?

 ### Closing Activity: Exit Ticket
-Using what you've learned about yourself today, write a job description for yourself as a software developer, emphasizing your strengths, values, and social identity as inspiration.
-You'll submit this job description [here]( by Monday of Week 6 at 9am.
+Using what you've learned about yourself today, write a job description for a software developer with yourself, emphasizing your strengths, values, and social identity as inspiration.
+Submit this job description [here](https://forms.gle/4DLRvyJTuunxspon8) by the end the day.